Last updated in April 2016

 Bilateral relations between Germany and Yemen have traditionally been good and friendly.
-The Federal Republic of Germany and what was then the Mutawakkilite Kingdom of Yemen (North Yemen) established diplomatic relations as early as the 1950s.
-The Federal Republic of Germany recognised the young Yemen Arab Republic (North Yemen) in 1962, immediately after the revolution began there.
-The German Democratic Republic maintained close relations with socialist South Yemen, which gained independence from British rule in 1967.
-There is also a certain affinity given the shared experience of reunification in 1990.
+The Federal Republic of Germany began diplomatic relations with what was then the Mutawakkilite Kingdom of Yemen (North Yemen) back in the early 1950s.
+Immediately after the revolution there began in 1962, the Federal Republic recognised the new Yemen Arab Republic, as North Yemen now called itself.
+The German Democratic Republic maintained close relations with socialist South Yemen, which gained its independence from the UK in 1967.
+There is also a certain affinity based on the two countries’ shared experience of reunification in 1990.

-Yemen is one of the world’s least developed countries (LDC), ranking 154th out of the 185 countries listed in the Human Development Index.
-More than half the population (14.7 million people) are reliant on humanitarian aid and 10.7 million people (one million of them children) suffer from malnutrition.
+Yemen is one of the world’s least developed countries (LDC), ranking 160th out of the 188 countries listed in the Human Development Index.
 The biggest challenges to Yemen’s development include the water crisis, the country’s weak education system, systematic discrimination against women, the high population growth rate and the need to improve governance and strengthen government capacities.

-Germany has been engaged in development cooperation with Yemen for more than 40 years.
+In the area of development cooperation, Germany has been active in Yemen for more than 40 years.
 Since cooperation began, Germany has pledged more than EUR 1 billion for Yemen’s development, making it one of the country’s largest donors.
-Development cooperation with Yemen was resumed in March 2012.
-Some EUR 103 million is being made available for 2014/15.